juan-medina/kecs/api/docs/playground.md

 In this Playground you could experiment with KECS, you could run and edit the example bellow.

+_Sometimes the play button will take some time to show, please wait._

 ```kotlin
 import com.juanmedina.kecs.dsl.add
 import com.juanmedina.kecs.dsl.world